 + Final test: 70%

-- Students are required to attendclass at least 70% out of the standard hours, complete all the assignments and supplementrequirements assigned by teacher.
+- Students are required to attendat least 70% of total hours and complete all the assignments and supplementary materialsassigned by teachers.

-- Students are required to be active in reading materials,textbooks for
+- Students are required to be active in reading materials andtextbooks for presentations, discussions, and group work in class and attend periodic and final tests.